gdscustp/USTP-Website/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Attribution-NonCommercial 4.0 International License.
 See the [LICENSE](LICENSE) file for more details.